 A non clutched propeller will start to spin as soon as the engine is started; the more you rev it, the faster it spins.
 The only way to stop it, is to turn off the engine.
 When the engine is switched off, the propeller will not turn without being forced around by hand.

-As we mentioned earlier, pilots that enjoy thermalling should consider a motor without a clutch.
+As we mentioned earlier, pilots that enjoy thermalling should consider an engine without a clutch.
 This is because of the drag that a spinning propeller creates.

-Non-clutched motors can also be safer during landing, as the propeller stops instantly when you cut the motor before touchdown.
-If your wing falls down on top of the cage, there's no chance of the propeller shredding your wing, or its lines.
+Non-clutched engines can also be safer during landing, as the propeller stops instantly when you cut the engine before touchdown.
+If your wing falls down on top of the cage, there’s no chance of the propeller shredding your wing or its lines.

-But you'll need to be careful during takeoff, the constantly rotating propeller can catch in lines as you clip-in.
-You'd normally warm the motor up away from the wing, and start the motor after clipping in.
+But you’ll need to be careful during take-off, the constantly rotating propeller can catch in lines as you clip-in.
+You’d normally warm the engine up away from the wing, and only start the motor after clipping in.

 A clutched propeller will not spin when the engine is idling.
 As you add power the clutch will bite, and the propeller will begin to rotate.
 The power delivery will be slightly slower, but also less aggressive.

-You can start your motor before you clip in, but if you rev the motor, the propeller will take a few seconds to stop spinning.
-So if you do this whilst clipping in, you still risk catching the lines.
-And, if you rev the motor before running on launch, you will still risk shredding the wing.
+You can start your engine before you clip in, but if you rev the engine the propeller will take a few seconds to stop spinning.
+So if you do this whilst clipping in you still risk catching the lines, and if you rev the engine before running on launch you will still risk shredding the wing.

-You'll also have to stop the motor in good time before touchdown, to give the propeller time to stop spinning.
+You’ll also have to stop the engine in good time before touchdown to give the propeller time to stop spinning.
 If the propeller is still spinning after you land, you will risk the wing falling onto it and being destroyed.

 9. Choose a paramotor that’s transportable

 I previously owned the Parajet Zenith that we saw pictured earlier.
 My reason for selling was that it simply took too long to assemble at the field.
-I moved on to a Parajet Volution 3, that clips together in less than a minute.
-This means I don't waste valuable flying time clipping my motor together, and landing sooner to take it apart.
+I moved on to a Parajet Volution 3 that clips together in less than a minute.
+This means I don’t waste valuable flying time clipping my motor together, and then landing sooner to take it apart again.
 You can see my review of the Volution 3 HERE

 If you don’t want to put an oily paramotor into your nice clean car, you could use a carry rack.
 This is something I use when I travel with my paramotor, and need the extra boot space for other things.